johnnyw66/voice-email-alerts/README.md

-# Email Watcher - Email to Voice Alerts - Looking out Opportunties.
+# Email Watcher - Email to Voice Alerts - Listen out Opportunties.

 Look out for particular emails and make announcements on your Echo Dot/Alexa Devices